Friday, August 8, 2008

 Dali created this museum when he was alive.

-also some of his favorite artists.
+Each room features his art and some of his favorite artists.

 Dali Museum